ros2/ros2_documentation/source/Tutorials/ConfiguringROS2Environment.rst

 If the environment variables are not set correctly, return to the ROS 2 package installation section of the installation guide you followed.
 If you need more specific help (because environment setup files can come from different places), you can get answers from the community.
-.. todo: once all tutorials are done (no empty references) See :ref:`GettingAnswers`
+.. todo: link to "Getting Answers" once all tutorials are done (no empty references)

 3.1 The ``ROS_DOMAIN_ID`` variable
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~